inroutephp/inroute/README.md

   `UserController:getUser`).
 * `Attributes` are custom values that can be accessed at runtime through the request object.
-* Note that the use of zend diactoros as a psr-7 response implementation is used in this example, you may of course use  another psr-7 implementation.
+* Note that the use of Laminas diactoros as a psr-7 response implementation is used in this example, you may of course use  another psr-7 implementation.

 ## Piping a route through a middleware